hejurado/gettingAndCleaningData/README.md

   I update activity names with the names of **achivo activity_labels**

 ## Appropriately labels the data set with descriptive

+  It seeks to obtain complete and easy-to-understand strings in field names

 ## I create a file tidy with  the average of each variable for each activity and each subject.